Home Main menu

 Rear axle cover bolts: 30 ft. lbs/41 N·m

 36,000 mi.
-18,000 mi.
+18,000

-Engine Oil and Filter
+Engine Oil and Filters

 WARNING: New or used engine oil can be irritating to the skin.
 Avoid prolonged or repeated skin contact with engine oil.
 Contaminants in used engine oil, caused by internal combustion, can be hazardous to your health.
 Thoroughly wash exposed skin with soap and water.
 Do not wash skin with gasoline, diesel fuel, thinner, or solvents, health problems can result.
 Do not pollute, dispose of used engine oil properly.
 Contact your dealer or government agency for location of collection center in your area.

-OIL CHANGE INDICATOR - RESET
+OIL CHANGE INDICATOR SYSTEM – RESET

 The Grand Cherokee is equipped with an engine oil change indicator system.
 The “Oil Change Required” message will flash in the EVIC display for approximately 10 seconds after a single chime has sounded to indicate the next scheduled oil change interval.
 The engine oil change indicator system is duty cycle based, which means the engine oil change interval may fluctuate dependent upon your personal driving style.